19 Naughty III

 19 Naughty III is the third album from Naughty by Nature, released on February 23, 1993, through Tommy Boy Records.
-Recording sessions took place at Unique Recording Studios, Soundtrack Studios and Electric Lady Studios in New York City from February 1992 to January 1993.
+Recording sessions took place at Unique Recording Studios, Soundtrack Studios and Electric Lady Studios in New York City.
 Three singles were released from the album, the group's second top 10 hit, "Hip Hop Hooray," as well as the minor hits "It's On" and "Written on Ya Kitten."
 Production was handled entirely by group member Kay Gee himself, with additional production from S.I.D.
 Reynolds.
 It includes guest appearances from Heavy D, Queen Latifah, Freddie Foxxx and Rottin Razkals.

 Reception

-The album did well commercially and critically, with 4-star ratings from AllMusic and Rolling Stone and platinum certification from the RIAA.
+The album did well commercially and critically, with 4-star ratings from AllMusic and Rolling Stone and Platinum certification from the RIAA.
 AllMusic stated in its review that the album ranked "as Naughty by Nature's second straight triumph."